murarisumit/hello-world-grpc-python/hello-world/README.md

 ### Basic 001 grpc python

 Don't know for some reason, i found grpc not directly coming to my head like rest used to feel.
 People say it's good, they say protocol buffers are better optimised, they feel so.
-So whole process is not so intitutive.
+So for me whole process is not so intitutive.

 Slowly decoupling things.